Words by: Simon Difford

 The earliest Cobbler recipes call for fruit, and indeed a few wedges/chunks or berries muddled prior to shaking helps make Cobblers the delightful summertime refreshers they are - perfect for a sunny lazy afternoon.

-The Cobbler is a where a garnish of berries and wedges of fruit is essential, as Jerry Thomas says in his 1862 Bart-tender's Guide, "to make it acceptable to the eye, as well as to the palate, it is necessary to display some taste in ornamenting the glass after the beverage is made."
+A garnish of berries and wedges of fruit is essential to a Cobbler, as Jerry Thomas says in his 1862 Bart-tender's Guide, "to make it acceptable to the eye, as well as to the palate, it is necessary to display some taste in ornamenting the glass after the beverage is made."

 Wine was highly prized in 19th century America and mixed drinks thrived in the taverns where the drink of choice for three decades, 1810s to 1830s, was the Mint Julep (or more correctly for the time, the Mint Sling).
 During the 1830s, the Sherry Cobbler emerged and by the end of that decade, this new wine cocktail dominated.